zigbee-luo/LuoYiming_zstack_external/source/ti/ti154stack/apps/collector/README.md

 Note that these changes will only take effect if the collector is in a waiting state.
+Keys 0-F can be used to change the value when in edit mode, and left/right keys can be used for navigating the digits.
 Once the collector is started, the settings can only be changed if it is restarted.

 > If the **AUTO_START** symbol is defined in your application, then the application will automatically configure itself on startup.